WhiteWatermelon1663/Manipulation-Basics/Globals and Locals.md

 Since you cannot just paste "Global_2657589[PLAYER::PLAYER_ID() /*466*/].f_321" into the API function, you will need to convert it.

+The PLAYER::PLAYER_ID() has to be for the Lua API that you are working with, for Cherax it is PLAYER.PLAYER_ID(), for Stand it is players.user()

 Converting globals goes like this:

 ![image](https://user-images.githubusercontent.com/132128937/235295118-cacc2930-4759-4f62-81ed-b60e3fe06868.png)